-The Centers for Disease Control & Prevention ("CDC") reported 38,658 firearm related deaths in 2016 [ ].
-That is in a total U.S. population of 323,127,513 and therefore represents an incidence rate of .00012%.
+Relying primarily upon the FBI data, the Centers for Disease Control & Prevention ("CDC") reported 38,658 firearm related deaths in 2016 .
+That is in a total U.S. population of 323,127,513 and therefore represents an incidence rate of .012%.
 Of these, only 11,004 or 28.5% were actually homicides.
 The remaining 71.5% was composed primarily of suicides (roughly 23,000 or 59.5%), with the remainder consisting of accidental discharge deaths, shootings by law enforcement, justifiable shootings in self-defense and deaths which could not clearly be categorized such as those where it could not be determined whether a death was accidental or a suicide.

 Of the 11,004 homicides, a significant percentage were concentrated in three (3) major cities which also happen to have some of the most strict gun control laws in the nation.

 687 of them (6.25%) were in Chicago;

 275 of them (2.50%) were in Baltimore; and

 248 of them (2.25%) were in Detroit.

 In other words, 1,210 or 11% of the 11,004 homicides occurred in just three (3) US cities, all of which have strict gun laws.
 That leaves 9,794 homicides for the entire remainder of the nation but even that is misleading as some states have more than their share of gun homicides.
 California, for example had 1,368 of the homicides in 2016; 12.4% of the total.
 And like Chicago, Baltimore and Detroit, California has very strict gun laws.
 If you subtract the California gun homicides, you are left with just 8,426 to allocate among the remaining 49 states; roughly 172 per state if you divide them equally.